Does the thought of dyeing Easter eggs take the bounce out of your bunny hop? Then it’s time for some short cuts!

 Wear gloves to remove the eggs and rinse them quickly with cool water.
 Allow them to dry on a paper towel.
 Read the full DIY instructions here, courtesy of Only Deco Love!

-Let Totally Promotional help make all your upcoming events easier!
-We have drinkware, napkins and tableware, koozies® and more Easter promotional products that can be customized to suit your needs.
+Let Totally Promotional help make Easter and all your upcoming events easier!
+We have drinkware, napkins, colorful can coolers and more.
+Check out our complete line of customizable Easter promotional products for parties big and small.

 Be sure to visit our Easter & Spring Fun Board on Pinterest to see other inspiration and fun ideas for this upcoming holiday and spring season!